Dear Messiah family,

 Gracious God, we pray for the Holy Spirit to break through and renew Messiah United Methodist Church, unleashing a fearless, Spirit-led congregation!
 Empower our pastors, leaders, and everyone who walks through our doors with the contagious, miraculous, saving message of Jesus.
 Boldly use each of us, without limits, to reach new people and heal a broken world.
 Create in us a joyful heart for all that You are doing in and through us to change lives and transform the world.
 We pray in the precious and powerful name of Jesus.
 Amen.

-Join Us on Easter Sunday
+Join Us on Sunday